 |Publication Date:||October 2017|

 |Link to this Page:||cepr.org/active/publications/discussion_papers/dp.php?dpno=12407|

-This paper develops a theoretical model of voters' and politicians' behavior based on the notion that voters focus disproportionately on, and hence overweight, certain attributes of policies.
-We assume that policies have two attributes-benefits and costs-and that voters focus more on the attribute in which their options differ more.
-First, we consider exogenous policies and show that voters' focusing polarizes the electorate.
-Second, we consider the endogenous supply of policies by office-motivated politicians who take voters' distorted focus into account.
-We show that focusing leads to inefficient policies, which cater excessively to a subset of voters: social groups that are larger, have more distorted focus, and are more sensitive to changes in a single attribute are more influential.
-Finally, we show that augmenting the classical models of voting and electoral competition with focusing can contribute to explain puzzling stylized facts as the inverse correlation between income inequality and redistribution or the backlash effect of extreme policies.
+This paper develops a model of voters' and politicians' behavior based on the notion that voters focus disproportionately on and, hence, overweigh certain attributes of policies.
+We assume that policies have two attributes---resources devoted to two distinct issues (e.g., defense and education)---and that voters focus more on the attribute in which their options differ more.
+First, we consider exogenous policies and show that focusing polarizes the electorate.
+Second, we consider the endogenous supply of policies by politicians running for office and show that focusing leads to inefficiencies: voters that are more focused are more influential; distorted attention empowers social groups that are larger and more sensitive to changes on either issue; resources are channelled towards divisive issues.
+Finally, we show that augmenting classical models of electoral competition with focusing can contribute to explain puzzling stylized facts such as the inverse correlation between income inequality and redistribution.